learn-co-curriculum/sinatra-multiple-controllers/README.md

 run OrdersController
 ```

-Which classes you `use` or `run` matter, but we won't worry about that now, just make sure you only ever `run` one class and the rest our loaded via `use`.
+Which classes you `use` or `run` matter, but we won't worry about that now, just make sure you only ever `run` one class and the rest are loaded via `use`.

 You would start your server in the same way you would any Sinatra application.
 Both `shotgun` and `rackup` work just fine!